Wellness & Resiliency

 • To schedule a Wellness & Resilience training, please contact robin@washtenawchildren.org.

 • Tech-lover and cyber safety expert Robin Batten helped launch WACC's cyber safety program in 2008.
-She holds a Master of Science degree from Purdue University and currently teaches at Washtenaw Community College and is a facilitator for Parent Action for Healthy Kids.
+She holds a Master of Science in Human Services degree from Purdue University and currently teaches at Washtenaw Community College and is a facilitator for Parent Action for Healthy Kids.
 Prior to WACC, Robin served as an advocate for incarcerated women and an educator for children's church groups, recruited for ITT technical, and was a Foster Care Licensing Specialist.
 Robin is also the proud mother of two sons.

 Cyber Safety and Anti-Bullying Club